atomaszewicz/Bond/RStudio/Analysis.md

 ### Score Changes

-In order to study how the ratings change between titles, and ultimately between Bonds, we must create a data frame that has the changes in rating from film to film by metric.
+In order to study how the ratings change between titles, and ultimately between Bonds, we must create a data frame that contains the difference in rating from film to film for each metric.
+In our data frame we will have a variable "Change.Number" to indicate which transition is being discussed.
+For example, Change.Number=1 will indicate the difference in ratings between film 1 and film 2.
+Change.Number will range from 1-24 since there are 25 titles in the franchise.

 ```R
 #Create a blank data frame and fill it up with the differences